 -Wear too much jewelry.
 You would be seen as a show-off, and at the same time, expose yourself to more danger such as being robbed.
 Put valuable things in the safe in hotel rooms or hide them where they cannot be found easily.

-Important symbols representing Vietnamese culture include dragon – the symbol of royalty, strength, and prosperity, turtle - the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that was once featured in a poem of Ho Chi Minh.
-Besides those symbols, buffalo had been chosen to be the mascot of the 2003 SEA games because it represents Vietnamese agriculture and strength.
+Important symbols representing Vietnamese culture include the dragon – the symbol of royalty, strength, and prosperity, the turtle – the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that was once featured in a poem of Ho Chi Minh.
+Besides those symbols, the buffalo had been chosen to be the mascot of the 2003 SEA games because it represents Vietnamese agriculture and strength.
 Other icons of Vietnam you may find familiar in tourism are the bronze drum, non la, ao dai, and pho.

 When communicating with Vietnamese, many things are not said verbally but rather implied between the lines or through non-verbal gestures.
 To save face, people will usually not turn down an invitation, but later find an excuse not to attend.
 A smile could have many meanings like greeting, approval, apology, and acceptance.
-There are not as much eye contacts as when speaking to Westerners, but lack of eye contact also means dishonesty.
-In Vietnamese body language, a nod means yes, shaking your head from side to side means “no”, a two-finger pose of a V-sign means “hi”, “thumbs up” means good - “number one”, agree, and the middle finger doesn’t have any meaning to the elderly.
+There is not as much eye contact as when speaking to Westerners, but lack of eye contact also means dishonesty.
+In Vietnamese body language, a nod means yes, shaking your head from side to side means “no”, a two-finger pose of a V-sign means “hi”, “thumbs up” means good – “number one”, agree, and the middle finger doesn’t have any meaning to the elderly.
 Read more on Useful Phrases in Vietnamese.

 Check out our private motorbike tours with professional local guides